zkoss/zkessentials-book/user_interface_and_layout/build_the_view.md

 richlet](http://books.zkoss.org/wiki/ZK%20Developer's%20Reference/UI%20Composing/Richlet),
 but we don't use this approach in this book.

-ZK also provides a XML-formatted language called ZK User Interface Markup Language (ZUML).
+ZK also provides a XML-formatted language called **ZK User Interface Markup Language (ZUML)**.
 Each XML element instructs ZK Loader to create a component.
 Each XML attribute describes what value to be assigned to the created component.
 We will use this approach mainly in our example.

 ## Write a ZUL
-To create a component in ZK, we need to use a XML-based language named **ZUL** and all files written in ZUL should have the file extension "**.zul**".
-In zul files, one component can be represented as an XML element (tag) and you can configure each component's style, behavior, and function by setting the element's attributes.[^1] First, create a new text file with name *index.zul*, and type the following content:
+To create a component in ZK, we need to use a XML-based language named **ZUL**, and all files written in ZUL should have the file extension "**.zul**".
+In zul files, one component can be represented as an XML element (tag), and you can configure each component's style, behavior, and function by setting the element's attributes.[^1] First, create a new text file with name *index.zul*, and type the following content: